Domain Generalization for Medical Image Analysis: A Review: Methods

-\parggg{Dictionary learning}~\cite{zhao2021survey}, or sparse representation learning, can be considered as a type of surrogate method that aims to find a sparse representation of input data as a linear combination of basic elements, often referred to as atoms or visual words, which together form a dictionary.
-By efficiently representing the input data using a set of learned atoms, dictionary learning is able to capture the common structure among different domains while mitigating the impact of domain-specific variations~\cite{elad2006image}.
-Song~\etal~\cite{song2019coupled} proposed a dictionary learning method for multi-contrast MRI reconstruction.
-The proposed method learns a set of dictionaries that each capture the intrinsic structural similarities among textures, edges, boundaries, and other prominent features in various contrasts.
-Then, these dictionaries are used in a joint sparse coding process to denoise the target domain data.
-Liu~\etal~\cite{liu2022single} employs dictionary learning to extract representative shape priors from a single-source domain for prostate MRI and fundus image segmentation tasks.
-Specifically, the authors construct a shape dictionary with explicit shape templates that effectively represent diverse segmentation masks.
+\parggg{Dictionary learning}~\cite{zhao2021survey}, or sparse representation learning, can be considered as a type of surrogate method that seeks to find a sparse representation of input data (\ie, the surrogate) as a linear combination of basic elements, capturing common structures while reducing domain-specific variations~\cite{elad2006image}.
+Song~\etal~\cite{song2019coupled} applied this to multi-contrast MRI reconstruction by learning dictionaries that highlight structural similarities.
+Similarly, Liu~\etal~\cite{liu2022single} used dictionary learning for prostate MRI and fundus image segmentation, constructing a shape dictionary with templates to represent diverse segmentation masks efficiently.